CorrelateVisuals/TouchDesigner_Tools/Hertzsprung-Russell_Diagram/README.md

 # Hertzsprung-Russell Diagram
 ![Image](https://github.com/CorrelateVisuals/Touchdesigner_Tools/blob/main/Hertzsprung-Russell_Diagram/Hertzsprung-Russell_Diagram_Image.PNG?raw=true)

 The Hertzsprung-Russell Diagram is a graphical representation that plots the luminosity (brightness) of stars against their surface temperature.
 It helps astronomers classify and study stars based on their evolutionary stage and characteristics.
+The above output has been made with the following image:

 ![Image](https://github.com/CorrelateVisuals/Touchdesigner_Tools/blob/main/Hertzsprung-Russell_Diagram/Messier_11_Grantecan_Nasmyth-B_OSIRIS.jpg?raw=true)
 ```